piotrmurach/finite_machine/README.md

 [travis]: http://travis-ci.org/peter-murach/finite_machine
 [codeclimate]: https://codeclimate.com/github/peter-murach/finite_machine

-A minimal finite state machine with a straightforward syntax.
-With intuitive syntax you can quickly model states and add callbacks that can be triggered synchronously or asynchronously.
+A minimal finite state machine with a straightforward and intuitive syntax.
+You can quickly model states and add callbacks that can be triggered synchronously or asynchronously.

 ## Features